int-brain-lab/neuropixels_course_2024/README.md

 This repository contains resources and assignments for the IBL specific portion of the UCL Neuropixels Course 2024.

 ## Course Preparation
-Prior to the course we recommed that you work through the installation and data download sections to ensure you have all necessary software installed and have access to the data that used during the assignments
+Prior to the course we recommend that you work through the installation and data download sections to ensure you have all the necessary software installed and have access to the data that will be used during the assignments
 - [Link to installation instructions](https://github.com/int-brain-lab/neuropixels_course_2024/tree/main/installation)
 - [Link to data download instructions](https://github.com/int-brain-lab/neuropixels_course_2024/tree/main/data_access)

-If you run into any issues during the installation or data download process please write a message in the Neuropixels course dedicated slack channel or make in [issue in this repository](https://github.com/int-brain-lab/neuropixels_course_2024/issues)
+If you run into any issues during the installation or data download process please write a message in the Neuropixels course dedicated slack channel or make an in [issue in this repository](https://github.com/int-brain-lab/neuropixels_course_2024/issues)

 ## Assignments
 Please refer to the instructions in the individual folders for the following assignments